SAP-samples/teched2025-IN260/exercises/Excercise_01.md

   - Identification: `E2-XX`, and
   - Sub-Organization Name: `Suborg.
 E2`
 - (d) Click on the **Save** button.
-- (e) Enable the Activation Status so that the identifiers of this group will be recognized at the sender side of incoming EANCOM interchanges.
+- (e) Enable the Activation Status so that the identifiers of this group will be recognized at the sender side of incoming UN/EDIFACT interchanges.

 ![IN260 Figure 01.08](assets/IN260_01.08.png)